wxxedu/conv-cmt/README.md

   in a way that allows for the use of other LLMs (or even locally hosted ones) for writing commit messages.

+- **CLI Hooks**: I wish to provide check for git hooks to check whether if a commit follows the standard.
+Ideally, this could be used to run both on local machines and on the remote for CI purposes.

 ## Why Rust & Disclaimer

 I wrote this helper tool in Rust because I am currently learning rust.
 I am